Brickimedia/splash/README.md

 Brickimedia's splash page and other static non-wiki content

- ***NOTE:*** This repository is no longer used for anything following Brickimedia's move to ShoutWiki, and remains here solely for archival purposes.
+**Note:** This repository has been archived as per Brickimedia/brickimedia#477.
+This repository is no longer used for anything following Brickimedia's move to ShoutWiki.
 Any changes made to this repository will not be reflected on brickimedia.org or any associated domains.